-All quizzes and exams will be administered during the in-person class time.
+Quizzes and exams could be administered in person and/ or online.
 Students will be expected to complete online assignments and activities equivalent to in class assignments and activities for the online portion of the course.
 Electronic communication, both synchronous and asynchronous (chat/forum) will be evaluated for participation and to maintain effective communication between instructor and students.

 VII.
 Methods of Delivery

-Check those delivery methods for which, this course has been separately approved by the Curriculum/Academic Standards Committee.
+Check those delivery methods for which, this course has been separately approved by the

+Curriculum/Academic Standards Committee.

-☐ Traditional Classroom Delivery Correspondence Delivery Hybrid Delivery Online Delivery
+Traditional Classroom Delivery Correspondence Delivery Hybrid Delivery Online Delivery